chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 # Cookbook Assets

-Cookbooks have two kinds of assets that aren’t strictly Ruby code that can be distributed.
+Cookbooks have two kinds of assets that aren't strictly Ruby code that can be distributed.

 * Files (`cookbook_file` resource)
 * Templates (`template` resource)